angang-li/data_science_notes/machine_learning/cnn.md

 - #### Binary classification for face verification

-  Alternative method to the triplet loss.
-[Taigman et. al., 2014.
+  Alternative method to the triplet loss. <br> [Taigman et. al., 2014.
 DeepFace closing the gap to human level performance]

   - Learning the similarity function